 In 2010 the previous owner of the Ooratippra project ELs, NT Resources Ltd, applied for and was awarded a 'bringing forward discovery' geophysics collaboration with the NT Government for the Ooratippra project.
 The application proposed to test the Ooratippra basement gravity anomaly which is considerably stronger than those at Prominent Hill and Olympic Dam in South Australia.
-A gravity survey on a 1km grid spacing was completed by NT Resources as set out in the collaboration.
+A gravity survey on 1km grid spacing was completed by NT Resources as set out in the collaboration.
+A total of 112 stations from this survey were within the relinquished ground.